DTI Data can restore or recover your RAID 5, SAN, NAS, Snap Server, and others.

 Steps to surviving a RAID Failure:

 First, make sure that all drives have spun down and no power is getting to any of them.
 Some RAIDs are configured to do an automatic rebuild if it comes back online.
 Note, if a stale drive is in the array this will be the end of any chance of data recovery.
 The RAID may also be configured to do a background surface scan of each drive that can in fact damage any suspect media even further.

 Before performing any type of initialization, reconfiguration, scrub, or any other different RAID reset functions, backup your drives.
 Remove the drives from the enclosure.
 Then put the drives in a separate computer and using a sector by sector software, make images of each drives.

 3. Check your RAID server backups

-This will do two things, first you will know if the data is up to date, and second you can start your migration process in case you can’t get the RAID to come back online.
+Then, thoroughly check the backups and their data.
+Don’t just view the tree, also look in the folders and make sure the data is there.
+This way you will know if the data is up to date and you can start your migration process in case you can not get the RAID to come back online.

-5. Do not run chkdsk, or fsck, or xfsck, or any other file system checker
+4. Do not run chkdsk, or fsck, or xfsck, or any other file system checker

 These utilities are not designed to save data.
 These programs are designed to align file systems for mounting.
 Also, when a checker runs it is usually a sign that there is a stale drive in the array.

 Finally, if you are not sure what to do, give us a call.
 We will be happy to help you.